Skip to main content

 Logs

-This section provides detailed instructions on how to access and monitor Logs within the OmegaAI system.
-Users will learn how to navigate the Logs interface, utilize various functionalities like searching, sorting, and managing task records, and understand the significance of different columns and statuses associated with tasks.
+This section provides detailed instructions on how to access and monitor different Logs within the OmegaAI system.
+You will learn how to navigate the Logs interface, utilize various functionalities like searching, sorting, and managing task records, and understand the significance of different columns and statuses associated with tasks.

 • Open the OmegaAI homepage.